customerio/customerio-ruby/README.md

 * an `identifiers` object containing the `id` of your recipient.
 If the `id` does not exist, Customer.io creates it.
 * a `message_data` object containing properties that you want reference in your message using liquid.

+You can also send base64-encoded attachments with your transactional message.
+Use `attach` to encode your attachments.

 Use `send_email` referencing your request object to send a transactional message.
 [Learn more about transactional messages and `sendEmailRequest` properties](https://customer.io/docs/transactional-api).